wess-os/task_manager_project_next/README.md

 # Task Manager

 This is a simple task manager application built with Next.js and React.
-It allows users to create, update, and delete tasks, as well as mark tasks as completed.

 ## See the project running
 ```bash